Update 24th March 2020

 The parish profile for the Benefice of Fulford-in-Stone with Hilderstone (2017):

-The Methodist Church: Rev'd Ian Coates 01782 395370 The Catholic Church: Fr Kazimierz Stefek 01782 313734; Rev Trevor Borthwick
+St Francis of Assisi, Meir Heath The Methodist Church (Blythe Bridge): Rev'd Ian Coates 01782 395370 The Roman Catholic Church (Meir & Cresswell): Fr Kazimierz Stefek 01782 313734;

 Third Thursday 10 am at the Village Hall ~ All welcome